 an Undergraduate student or Community Researcher

-Keep an eye out for details of NIRAKN’s Undergraduate Essay competition and Undergraduate Research Placements.
-You might also be interested in some of our upcoming public seminars and symposiums, or some of the other research links and resources we can provide.
+You might be interested in some of our upcoming public seminars and symposiums, or some of the other research links and resources we can provide.
 Sign up as a Friend of NIRAKN to ensure you do not miss out on details of our upcoming events and activities.

 If you are contemplating a PhD, there are annual ‘Beginning Candidacy’ workshops held across the universities.